Iranian calendars: Modern calendar: Solar Hijri (SH)

 The present Iranian calendar was legally adopted on 31 March 1925, under the early Pahlavi dynasty.
 The law said that the first day of the year should be the first day of spring in "the true solar year", "as it has been" ever so.
 It also fixed the number of days in each month, which previously varied by year with the sidereal zodiac.
 It revived the ancient Persian names, which are still used.
 1 Farvardin is the day whose midnight start is nearest to the instant of vernal equinox.
 The first six months have 31 days, the next five thirty, and the twelfth has 29 days and 30 in leap years.

-It specified the origin of the calendar to be the Hijrah of Muhammad from Mecca to Medina in AD 622.
+It specified the origin of the calendar to be the Hijrah of Prophet Muhammad from Mecca to Medina in AD 622.
 It also deprecated the 12-year cycles of the Chinese-Uighur calendar which were not officially sanctioned but were commonly used.

 On March 10, 1976 (20 Esfand 1354), Shah Mohammad Reza Pahlavi introduced the "Imperial calendar" that measured the first year from 559 BC, the beginning of Cyrus the Great's reign and the foundation of the Achaemenian Empire, rather than 622 AD, the Hijra of Muhammad.
 Overnight, the year changed from 1355 to 2535.
 This change was reversed slightly more than two years later, on September 2, 1978 (11 Shahrivar 2537, which became 11 Shahrivar 1357), in the wake of civil unrest preceding the Iranian revolution, and the calendar reverted to Solar Hijri.
 Correspondence of Solar Hijri and Gregorian calendars (Solar Hijri leap years are marked *):